 Activity Attenuation Distance Level 1 Activity Level 2 Activity Abattoir or slaughterhouse (primary) The conduct of meat processing within the meaning of the Primary Produce Safety Act 2011, excluding rendering or fat extraction works - emissions such as odour, noise, dust and light pollution 500m 1,000m Abrasive blasting The cleaning of materials by the abrasive action of any metal shot or mineral particulate propelled in a gaseous or liquid Blasting in cabinets less than 5 cubic metres in volume or totally enclosed automatic blast cleaning units - emissions such as noise and dust.
-100m medium.
+100m - medium.
 All other types of operation - emissions such as noise and dust.
 300m Agricultural produce processing works The conduct of works for the processing of vegetables, seed, grain, or any other agricultural crop by deep fat frying or roasting or boiling or drying through application of heat - emissions such as odour and noise.
-300m Animal saleyard Yards for the holding of live animals pending sale, shipment or slaughter-emissions such as odour, noise and dust.
-500m Aquaculture operation Aquaculture operation Marine or estuarine operations - emissions such as odour and noise.
-Land operations - emissions such as odour and noise.
+100m 300m Animal saleyard Yards for the holding of live animals pending sale, shipment or slaughter-emissions such as odour, noise and dust.
+500m Aquaculture operation Marine or estuarine operations - emissions such as odour and noise.
+300m Land operations - emissions such as odour and noise.
 100m Bakery Excluding a bakery primarily selling produce directly to the public - emissions such as noise.
 200m Beverage production (non-alcoholic) Beverage production plants with the capacity to produce more than 2000L per day - emissions such as odour and noise.
-300m -
+300m

-Activity Attenuation n Distance Level 1 Activity Level 2 Activity ance with the requirement of Sections 4 and 5 elines 1999 - emissions such as odour, noise 100m 100m · of beer by infusion, boiling or fermentation, or produce more than 2000L per day - emissions 200m 500m chedule 2 clause 2(a) of the Environmental 1994 - emissions such as noise and dust. - 2,000m Ceramic works The conduct of works for the production of any products such as bricks, tiles, pipes, pottery goods, refractories or glass that are manufactured or are capable of being manufactured in furnaces or kilns fired by fuel - emissions such as noise and dust.
+Activity Attenuation Distance Level 1 Activity Level 2 Activity Biosolids application to land Class 2 biosolids as classified in accordance with the requirement of Sections 4 and 5 of the Tasmanian Biosolids Reuse Guidelines 1999 - emissions such as odour, noise and disease vectors.
+100m 100m Brewery or distillery The conduct of works for the production of I spirits by distillation with the capacity to prosuch as odour and noise.
+200m 500m Cement works The conduct of works as described in Sche Management and Pollution Control Act 199 • • - 2,000m Ceramic works The conduct of works for the production of any products such as bricks, tiles, pipes, pottery goods, refractories or glass that are manufactured or are capable of being manufactured in furnaces or kilns fired by fuel - emissions such as noise and dust.
 200m 500m Chemical works The manufacture (through chemical reaction) of any inorganic chemical, including sulphuric acid, inorganic fertilisers, sodium silicate, lime or other calcium compound - emissions such as odour, noise and gases.
 300m 1,000m The manufacture (through chemical reaction) or processing of any organic chemicals or chemical product or petrochemical - emissions such as odour, noise and gases.
 500m 1,500m Cidery Bottling facilities only - emissions such as odour and noise.
 300m - Cider production facilities- emissions such as odour and noise.
-500m -
+500m